-- Abdominal Etching: Get the six pack abs you’ve always wanted with this procedure.
+- Abdominal Etching Surgery: Get the six pack abs you’ve always wanted with this procedure.

-- Panniculectomy: A procedure for those who have lost a significant amount of weight and have excess skin that hands down over ones genitals and/or thighs.
+- Panniculectomy Procedure: A surgical procedure for those who have lost a significant amount of weight and have excess skin that hands down over ones genitals and/or thighs.

 Weight Loss Surgery

-- Gastric Bypass: This is the most commonly performed weight loss surgery.
+- Gastric Bypass Surgery: This is the most commonly performed weight loss surgery.
 The procedure decreases stomach size as well as the length of the small intestine.

 - Gastric Sleeve: During this procedure, a large portion of the stomach is removed and what remains resembles a sleeve or tube.